 NOTE: By default, all BlackVue users who create a BlackVue account and register a camera are given 5 Gigabytes of Cloud storage.
-Files manually transferred from the SD card to the Cloud storage expire after 90 days.
-For paid Cloud plans subscribers, files remain for 365 days before being automatically deleted.
-A user can freely delete any of the files in this storage to make space for the storage of recording files in the Cloud Storage or Live Event Upload Storage.
+Files manually transferred from the SD card to the Cloud storage do not have an expiration date.
+However, the user should delete some files to make space for the storage of recording files in the Cloud Storage or Live Event Upload Storage.

 Files that were deleted in the Cloud storage are non-recoverable or non-restorable.